-The Countertechnique theory is organized around two principal notions:
+The Countertechnique practice is organized around two principal elements:

 the ‘toolbox’ and ‘scanning’